-Join USIP for a timely discussion on the strategies needed to pursue effective cease-fires in conflict zones.
-Drawing from recent reports, including the recent USIP publication “Searching for COVID-19 Cease-fires: Conflict Zone Impacts, Needs, and Opportunities,” panelists will consider the correlation between political willpower and conflict resolution, how the secretary-general’s cease-fire appeal was perceived on the ground in conflict zones, and whether international pressure could make a difference in advancing the secretary-general’s call.
+On September 23, USIP held a timely discussion on the strategies needed to pursue effective cease-fires in conflict zones.
+Drawing from recent reports, including the recent USIP publication “Searching for COVID-19 Cease-fires: Conflict Zone Impacts, Needs, and Opportunities,” panelists considered the correlation between political willpower and conflict resolution, how the secretary-general’s cease-fire appeal was perceived on the ground in conflict zones, and whether international pressure could make a difference in advancing the secretary-general’s call.

 Senior Political Affairs Officer and Team Leader, Mediation Support Unit, U.N.
 Department of Political and Peacebuilding Affairs

 Professor of Constitutional Law and Assistant Principal, The University of Edinburgh School of Law

 Senior Analyst, U.N.
 Advocacy and Research, International Crisis Group